zarfld/MIDI_1.0/.github/instructions/phase-04-design.instructions.md

 ```
 ```

+## 🏛️ DDD Tactical Patterns Integration

+### When Designing Domain Layer Components

+Use DDD tactical patterns for domain-rich contexts (see `04-design/patterns/ddd-tactical-patterns.md`):

+**Entity** - Objects with identity and continuity
+- Use when: Object has unique identifier and lifecycle
+- Example: User, Order, Account
+- Must have: ID (as Value Object), domain behavior methods, invariant enforcement

+**Value Object** - Immutable objects defined by attributes
+- Use when: Only attributes matter, not identity
+- Example: Email, Money, Address
+- Must be: Immutable, side-effect-free functions, equals based on attributes

+**Aggregate** - Consistency boundary with one root Entity
+- Use when: Multiple objects need transactional consistency
+- Example: Order (root) + OrderLines (internal)
+- Rules: External references by ID only, one transaction = one Aggregate, root enforces invariants

+**Repository** - Collection-like interface for Aggregate Roots
+- Use when: Need to abstract persistence for Aggregate Root
+- Interface in Domain Layer, implementation in Infrastructure Layer
+- Example: IOrderRepository.findById(orderId)

+**Factory** - Encapsulates complex object creation
+- Use when: Construction logic is complex or requires validation
+- Example: OrderFactory.createFromCart(customerId, cart)

+**Domain Service** - Stateless operations spanning Entities/Aggregates
+- Use when: Operation doesn't fit on Entity or Value Object
+- Example: TransferMoneyService.transfer(fromAccount, toAccount, amount)

+**Specification** - Explicit predicate for business rules
+- Use when: Complex validation or selection criteria
+- Example: OverdueInvoiceSpecification.isSatisfiedBy(invoice)

+### Design by Contract (DbC)

+Apply DbC principles to all public methods (see `04-design/patterns/design-by-contract.md`):

+**Preconditions** - What must be true before method executes
+- Document using JSDoc `@precondition` tags
+- Validate at method entry (assertions or exceptions)
+- Example: `@precondition amount > 0`

+**Postconditions** - What will be true after method executes
+- Document using JSDoc `@postcondition` tags
+- Verify before method returns
+- Example: `@postcondition balance === old(balance) - amount`

+**Invariants** - What must always be true for object
+- Check before and after every public method
+- Document in class-level comment
+- Example: `@invariant balance >= -overdraftLimit`

+### Domain Model Design Checklist

+For each class, determine:
+- [ ] Is this an Entity (has identity) or Value Object (attributes only)?
+- [ ] What is the Aggregate boundary (if applicable)?
+- [ ] What invariants must be maintained?
+- [ ] What are the preconditions and postconditions for each method?
+- [ ] Where does this fit in Layered Architecture (Domain vs Infrastructure)?
+- [ ] Does this need a Repository?
+(Only for Aggregate Roots)
+- [ ] Is a Factory needed for complex creation?
+- [ ] Should this be a Domain Service?
+(Stateless, spans multiple objects)

 ## 🚨 Critical Requirements for This Phase

 ### Always Do
 ✅ Follow Simple Design principles: runs all tests, no duplication, expresses intent, minimizes elements
 ✅ Design for testability (TDD-ready)
+✅ Apply DDD patterns appropriately in domain-rich contexts
+✅ Document contracts (preconditions, postconditions, invariants)
 ✅ Document all public interfaces
 ✅ Trace design to architecture and requirements
 ✅ Use design patterns appropriately (but let them emerge naturally)